 A recent study published in the New England Journal Of Medicine pointed out that India has the second most obese children in the world.
 At the same time, other studies show that iron deficiency anemia among young children is on the rise.
 What we have today is an increasing population of overweight and obese kids who suffer from vitamin and mineral deficiencies.
-In this scenario bringing back, ancient grains like millets for babies could be the starting point for reversing this trend.
+In this scenario bringing back, ancient grains like millets for babies could be the starting point to reversing this trend.

 With busier lives, we are increasingly depending on processed foods as quick meals.
-More and more families these days rely on easily accessible and ready to eat foods containing processed flours like noodles, bread, ready meals and bakery items.
+More and more families these days rely on easily accessible and ready to eat foods containing processed flours like noodles, bread, ready meals, and bakery items.

-These foods are not only devoid of nutrients but also loaded with saturated fats, trans fats, sugars and other chemical additives.
+These foods are not only devoid of nutrients but also loaded with saturated fats, trans fats, sugars, and other chemical additives.

 Today iron deficiency is a major public health problem in developing countries and affects up to 50% of infants, children, and women of childbearing age.

 As parents, we need to be aware of the nutritional needs of our children.
 The use of nutrient-dense foods helps avoid nutritional deficiencies and at the same time aid in healthy weight gain.